viraptor/reverse-interview/README.md

 - Is there a standardised development environment?
 Is it enforced?
 - How quickly can you setup a new local test environment for the product? (minutes / hours / days)
 - How quickly can you respond to security issues in the code or dependencies?
+- Are all developers allowed to have local admin access of their computers?

 # The Team